isamert/scli/README.md

 - `:toggleContactsSort` or `:s` toggles between sorting contacts alphabetically and by the most recent message.
 - `:toggleAutohide` or `:h` hides the contacts pane when it's not in focus.
 - `:addContact NUMBER [NAME]` adds a new contact to the contact list.
 Added contacts' names are local (not synced with signal servers).
-	Note: For linked accounts (e.g. with a master signal app on the phone) the local changes to contacts will be overwritten on periodic syncs with the master device; see [#119](https://github.com/isamert/scli/issues/119).
+	_Note_: This command works only with signal-cli accounts registered as "master" (_not_ those linked with the phone app).
 - `:renameContact [ID] NEW_NAME` renames contact `ID` to `NEW_NAME`. `ID` can be either contact's phone number or contact's name.
 If `ID` is skipped, the contact from the currently opened conversation is used.
 If `ID` is a name that contains spaces, they need to be escaped or the whole name put in quotes. `NEW_NAME` can contain spaces without quotes or escaping.
 'Contact' can be a group as well as an individual.
-Individual contacts' renames are local (not synced with the signal servers; see note in `:addContact` above).
+Individual contacts' renames are local (not synced with the signal servers).
+	See _Note_ for `:addContact` command above.
 - `:reload` re-reads the `signal-cli`s data file.
 (Updates contacts list etc.)
 - `:quit` or `:q` quits the program.